Meet the Team

-Glenn Bugala, Marketing Manager
+Glenn Bugala, Associate Director of Marketing & Communications

 Glenn manages marketing and communications for Business+Impact.
 He has worked with a variety of local and national nonprofits in member services, events and marketing roles.
 He worked for Ross in Executive Education and Ross Marketing Communications prior to coming to the Business + Impact.
 His work with nonprofits like the Illinois Council Against Handgun Violence, Microsoft Healthcare Users Group, the Ann Arbor Symphony, and Ann Arbor Civic Theater has prepared him for the diverse offerings of the initiative and the marketing channels utilized.
 Glenn has an MFA from Purdue and a BA from the University of Michigan.